truatpasteurdotfr/alphafold3/docs/performance.md

 Launch `run_alphafold.py` with `--norun_data_pipeline` to skip the data pipeline and run only featurisation and model inference.
-This stage requires the input JSON file to contain pre-computed MSAs and templates.
+This stage requires the input JSON file to contain pre-computed MSAs and templates (or they must be explicitly set to empty if you want to run MSA and template free).

 ## Accelerator Hardware Requirements